20th September 2016

 We have many possibilities in life to volunteer, and while we are talking about different types of volunteering within life, in this blog we will focus on volunteering in an organisation.

-Volunteering at a school as part of a corporate volunteering day
+Our Director, Nigel Hurst, volunteering at a school as part of a corporate volunteering day

 The term “Volunteer Management” suggests nothing exceptional to other types of management; at its’ core is a selection and the management of people, in this case volunteers.